Between sound and stillness

 Who is Samer?

 Samer Ghadry is a musician and sound healing facilitator based in New York City.
-He began learning in 2018 and continues to learn with several top teachers in the field.
-He has worked with arts non-profits and educational institutions, and has offered several hundreds of group and private sessions in a wide range of spaces.
-As a musician Samer has toured the US and Europe several times playing with Matthew Dear, Deradoorian, and Dave Harrington.
-He provided recordings that made their way into the score of Everything Everywhere All At Once, and played crystal bowls and gongs on one track in Alanis Morissette’s Storm Before the Calm album.
-Samer finds ways to blend his experiences as a musician into the healing spaces of sound meditation, while bringing folks of various walks of life into spaces of safety and healing.
+He began learning formally in January 2018, and continues to study with and assist several top teachers in the field.
+He has worked with arts non-profits, educational institutions and museums, and has offered several hundreds of group and private sessions in a wide variety of spaces.
+As a musician, Samer has toured the US and Europe several times, playing with Matthew Dear, Deradoorian, and Dave Harrington.
+He provided recordings for the score of Everything Everywhere All At Once, and played crystal bowls and gongs on one track in Alanis Morissette’s Storm Before the Calm.
+Samer finds ways to blend his background as a musician and improvisor into healing spaces, bringing people from various walks of life into spaces of safety and healing.

 Where does this happen?